 In a doubles game, you should be ready to move anywhere in the court at a quicker phase to face immediate reactive shots played by your opponent.
 So, the racket should be light in order to play the game tirelessly for longer durations.
-The lightweight and stiff construction allow great agility and control.
+Lightweight and stiff construction allow great agility and control.
 The stiff shaft enables the anti-wobble effects; with which you can multiply your accuracy.
 You may lose a little power at the cost of greater control.

 This racket is almost similar to the iconic N80 from Senston.

 - Weighs just 80 grams – friendly to your wrist